 We were plagued with difficulties when trying to set up the Nighthawk X10.
 While the wizard did open automatically, it kept failing to load and forced us to switch browsers multiple times.

-Moving on to the interface, we vastly preferred the interface of the Linksys routers to the NETGEAR models, putting it second only to the Asus for being easy to navigate and user-friendly.
+Moving on to the interface, we vastly preferred the interface of the Linksys routers to the NETGEAR models, putting it second only to the RT-AC88U for being easy to navigate and user-friendly.
 The NETGEAR browser interface is about average, though it looks a little outdated.

 However, the NETGEAR routers have the most sophisticated set of parental control options.
 It can be a little more labor-intensive to set up, but allows you the finest level of control.
 We found the Linksys parental controls to be quite ineffective for filtering content, as it can only filter by website address, forcing you to create a list of all the questionable content that you want to block — an impossible task.
 However, you can filter by time, cutting off access to certain devices at certain times.

 The Linksys models both have QoS, calling it media prioritization, and is about average in terms of capabilities.
 The NETGEAR routers also had QoS, but it was mediocre at best, seemingly very outdated compared to other models.

 Finishing out the back of the pack, the D-Link AC1200 earned the lowest score of the group with a 6 out of 10.
 This model actually had one of the easiest initial setups and didn't require any updates upon unboxing.
 However, it had the least user-friendly interface and did not have an easy way to enable parental controls.
 It did have an easy way to enact QoS, setting a priority list of devices.